dlmobs/price-notification/README.md

 Run yarn in the terminal. (may need to install yarn separately)

-Paste the necessary information in the example.env file.
+Paste the necessary information in the example.env file. **From email must be gmail for quick start.
+See Additional Modifications for further details.**

 EMAIL_USERNAME=username.email@gmail.com